Wood vs. Plastic Toilet Seat

 Pros and Cons of a Wooden Toilet Seat

-Assuming you are buying a wood toilet seat from a major manufacturer, the seat will have a sealant that makes the cleanliness no concern at all.
-But if you're dealing with a handmade seat that you bought from a carpenter, then the wood's porous nature can be a hygienic problem.
+Assuming you are buying a wood toilet seat from a major manufacturer, the seat will likely have a sealant that ensures cleanliness is not a concern.
+But if you’re dealing with a handmade seat that you bought from a carpenter, then the wood’s porous nature can be a hygienic problem.
 Wooden toilet seats cost more, and that ultimately is the largest deterrent for most consumers.

 Save on Toilet Seats and More